 The design of a team project is crucial for student success.
 Research on successful team projects has identified a number of elements that are important for project success.
-Below is a summary of some of those elements.

 Characteristics of successful team projects

 - Relevant and authentic: Make it relevant to students and reflect what a professional in your field might do.